-Research Mentor Coach; Is a combination of a writing and artistic coach and is only available in the and research question.
-This support is offered during group chats and personal one on ones.
-Coaching is group and student specific.
+Research Mentor; Is a combination of a writing and artistic coach and is only available in the second year.
+Research mentors offer support to the student during the execution of practice and written based assignments, the final project and projects in-between the intensives.
+Mentoring is student specific.

-Mentor Circle Coach; Offers support to the student during the initial phases of their artistic research artistic development, practice and written based assignments, prototype, final project and projects in-between the intensives.
+Peer Coach; This coaching is student led and offers support to the student-peers for their artistic development, practice and written based assignments, prototype, final project and projects in-between the intensives.
 Coaching is student specific.